 The DocuSign integration relies on custom scripts.
 Sample custom scripts are provided below, but you will probably need to adapt them to match your own use case.
 If you need assistance, contact your AODocs Sales Representative or send an email to email@example.com.

-If you’ve never configured custom scripts in AODocs (or if you need to refresh your memory) read the article Create custom scripts.
+If you’ve never configured custom scripts in AODocs, request access to the custom script documentation from firstname.lastname@example.org.

 Sample custom scripts